How to start a podcast in 11 easy steps

 Monetization opportunities are huge

-1. Identify your podcast goals
+1. Set your podcast goals

 As with anything else, goal-setting in podcasting is important.
-Clear goals help you define the format and content of your episodes, target audience, and promotional tactics.
+Clear goals help you define the format and content of your episodes, target audience and promotional tactics.
 Some goal examples for podcasting might include:

 • To generate additional traffic and leads to your existing website